 Preheat the oven to 250 degrees F. Grease a shallow 2- to 2 1/2-quart baking dish with butter.

-Pudding: In a medium saucepan, combine the milk and butter and warm over low heat until the butter melts.
-In a medium bowl, whisk together the cornmeal, flour, and salt.
-In a separate bowl, whisk together a little of the milk mixture and the molasses and then whisk this into the cornmeal mixture.
-Add the entire cornmeal mixture to the pan and whisk until the ingredients are fully integrated.
-Cook, stirring constantly, for 2 minutes.
+For the pudding: In a medium saucepan, combine the milk and butter, and warm over low heat until the butter melts.
+In a medium bowl, whisk together the cornmeal, flour and salt.
+In a separate bowl, whisk a little of the milk-butter mixture with the molasses; whisk this into the cornmeal mixture.
+Add all of the cornmeal mixture to the saucepan and whisk until the ingredients are fully integrated.
+Cook for 2 minutes, stirring constantly.

 Whisk the eggs in a medium bowl.
-Gradually whisk in some of the cornmeal mix to temper the eggs.
-Pour everything back into the saucepan and gently whisk in the sugar, cinnamon, nutmeg, allspice, and raisins.
-Remove from the heat.
-Pour into the baking dish and bake until it looks like a slightly moist version of corn bread or a steamed pudding, 2 hours.
+Gradually whisk in some of the cornmeal mixture to temper the eggs.
+Pour everything back into the saucepan and gently whisk in the sugar, cinnamon, nutmeg, allspice and raisins.
+Empty the saucepan into the prepared baking dish and bake until the pudding looks like a slightly moist cornbread or a steamed pudding, 2 hours.

-For the apples: Place the apples on a flat surface and cut them each into 8-10 equal-sized wedges.
-Heat a large skillet and add the butter.
-Toss in the apples and stir to coat them with the butter.
-Sprinkle them with the brown sugar and cook, stirring from time to time with a wooden spoon, until the apples are tender and yield slightly when pierced with the tip of a small knife.
-Add the lemon zest, lemon juice and ground ginger.
-Stir to blend.
-Keep them warm while the pudding cooks.
+For the apples: Cut each of the apples into 8 to 10 equal-sized wedges.
+Melt the butter in a large skillet.
+Add the apples and stir to coat.
+Sprinkle with the brown sugar and cook, stirring with a wooden spoon from time to time, until the apples are tender and yield slightly when pierced with a knife tip.
+Add the lemon zest, lemon juice and ginger, and stir to blend.
+Keep warm while the pudding cooks.

-When the pudding is cooked, allow it to cool and top with the apples.
-Serve with vanilla ice cream.
+Once the pudding is cooked, set it aside to cool.
+Top with the apples and serve with vanilla ice cream.